-Youthful, gaming-obsessed Saudi seeks homegrown hit
+Youthful, Gaming-Obsessed Saudi Seeks Homegrown Hit

 The display of consoles and arcade machines from the past half-century is part of Gamers8, an eight-week festival of eSports tournaments in the capital Riyadh, with a prize pool totalling $45 million.

-Saudi Arabia has made no secret of its passion for gaming and eSports, which is believed to come from the very top, with Crown Prince Mohammed bin Salman said to be an avid Call of Duty player.
+Saudi Arabia has made no secret of its passion for gaming and eSports, which is believed to come from the very top.

-Last year, the 38-year-old de facto ruler announced a $38 billion investment strategy for the oil-rich Gulf kingdom's Savvy Games Group, owned by the deep-pocketed Public Investment Fund.
+Last year, the country announced a $38 billion investment strategy for the oil-rich Gulf kingdom's Savvy Games Group, owned by the Public Investment Fund.

 As it gathers momentum, the national gaming and eSports strategy is placing growing emphasis on local game production, vowing in its official document to turn the kingdom into "an Eden for game developers" that can produce new titles "promoting Saudi and Arabic culture".